danielsaidi/website_danielsaidi/collections/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

 * Installing npm packages (Ionic, Gulp, TypeScript etc.)
 * Setting up SSH (create a key, add to ssh-agent, copy to pasteboard)

-Doing this manually would take me a couple of hours every time.
+Doing this manually would take a couple of hours.
 Now, it finishes in a matter of minutes.

 ## Download

 I have a GitHub repo that you can fork and tweak to fit your needs.
 You can find it [here](https://github.com/danielsaidi/osx).
-Hopefully, it will save you a lot of time, as it have for me.